INDIVIDUAL HERBS

 Wind-Dry coughs (especially useful)

-Moistens the Intestines and unblocks bowels
+Moistens the Intestines and unblocks the bowels

 Constipation